AntipovDen/Personal-page-generator/README.md

 3. The last two digits of the year it was published
 4. If there are two identical IDs, then the name of the journal or conference is added.

 After the script finishes its work, you can view the resulting file `index.html` in your favorite browser and fix the mistakes you made in the previous steps.
-Note that to fixe the style mistakes you do not have to re-run the script, just edit `style.css` file.
+Note that to fix the style mistakes you do not have to re-run the script, just edit `style.css` file.

 # Upload your web-page to your server